Lw-Cui/bit-sort/README.md

 the basic idea of algorithm is likely Counting sort (aka. bit sort).

 I use 'random' to create a text file containing 5000000 random integer number.
-After 'toy' can sort and output ascendingly.
+After that 'toy' can sort and output ascendingly.